Drug And Alcohol Addiction In West Palm Beach, Florida

 The Contamination Of Heroin In West Palm Beach

-In 2012, 143 people had died from the use of an opioid.
+In 2012, 143 people had died from the use of an Opioid.

-By 2016, deaths from opioid had grown nearly 4 times to 569.
+By 2016, deaths from Opioid had grown nearly 4 times to 569.

-In 2016, carfentanil was found to be involved in 85 deaths.
+In 2016, Carfentanil was found to be involved in 85 deaths.

 Grey Death Has Come To West Palm Beach

-The drug Grey Death is as ominous as it sounds.
-It is a designer drug that mixes heroin, fentanyl, another designer drug called U-47700, and other fentanyl analogues.
-The drug looks similar to concrete mix and gets its name from the lethal blend of opioids it contains.
-Grey Death is no doubt part of the cause of the spike in carfentanil- and fentanyl-related deaths.
+In 2017, South Florida saw the first appearance of “Grey Death.”
+The concoction is as ominous as it sounds; a designer drug that mixes Heroin, Fentanyl, another designer drug called U-47700, and other Fentanyl analogs, it looks similar to concrete mix and gets its name from the lethal blend of Opioids it contains.
+Grey Death is no doubt part of the cause of the spike in Carfentanil- and Fentanyl-related deaths.